christianityorigins/website/blog/_posts/2018-08-11-christianity-slave-morality.md

 Part 2: Christianity as the Engine of Domestication\
 4 Survival of the Weakest: Inverting Natural Selection \
 5 Tools of Herd Domestication\
-6 The Borreby: A Product of Domestication Syndrome?\
 Part 3: Secularization - Leftism as Christianity's Heir\
-7 Marxist Denominations and the Frankfurt School\
+6 Marxist Denominations and the Frankfurt School\
-8 Modern Manifestations: Wokeness as Christian Heirloom\
+7 Modern Manifestations: Wokeness as Christian Heirloom\
-9 Judaism Vs. Christianity: What do the Jews Believe?\
+8 Judaism Vs. Christianity: What do the Jews Believe?\
-10 Secularization of Christianity\
+9 Secularization of Christianity\
-11 Conclusion\
+10 Conclusion\
 Addendum\
 Footnotes